 Thomas N Tureen is Chairman of Nacero, Inc. and also Chairman and Co-Founder of Coachella Energy.
 It is a partnership between Coachella Partners LLC, the Morongo Band of Mission Indians and Southern California Edison for a $1.0 billion transmission upgrade project for bringing renewable energy into California.

 Tim Willink, is a Navajo from Pueblo Pintado and Director of Tribal Programs for GRID Alternatives.
 He leads the company's new National Tribal Solar Program.
-He formerly worked as a lobbyist for the Navajo Nation Washington Office representing the tribe in economic development and education and and spent six years with Namaste Solar as a Field Supervisor for commercial solar installations.
+He formerly worked as a lobbyist for the Navajo Nation Washington Office representing the Tribe in economic development and education and spent six years with Namaste Solar as a Field Supervisor for commercial solar installations.